espressif/idf-eclipse-plugin/docs/en/installation.rst

 Installation
 ===============================
-We recommend using the Espressif-IDE instead of the Eclipse CDT + IEP Plugin update approach to avoid the hassles of updating.
+To begin, download the Espressif-IDE for your respective operating system.

 Windows
 -------------------------
-Download the Espressif-IDE with ESP-IDF Offline Windows Installer and follow the instructions provided here.
+Download the `Espressif-IDE with ESP-IDF Offline Windows Installer <https://dl.espressif.com/dl/esp-idf/>`_ and follow the instructions provided :ref:`here <windowsofflineinstaller>`.
 This guide will walk you through the installation process for Java, Git, CMake, ESP-IDF, IDF Tools, Device Drivers, and Espressif-IDE to help you get started.

 macOS
 ---------------------------------